-MS Tier I - PEARL or PELMO a.s./relevant metabolites < 0.1 μ g/L \rightarrow ok FI 19 Non-relevant metabolites evaluated up to step 5 in EU assessment < 10 μ g/L \rightarrow ok LV Non-relevant metabolites evaluated up to FOCUS PEARL or PELMO: Hamburg and Jokioinen step 4 in EU assessment < 0.75 μ g/L \rightarrow ok EE Non-relevant metabolites evaluated up to step 4 in EU assessment ≥ 0.75 μg/L and < 10 μg/L → Step 5 of relevance assessment needed
+LT FOCUS PEARL or PELMO: Ham- burg Risk of leaching to groundwater is listed as an area of concern in the EU review report As input the following shall be used: 80^{th} percentile for the degradation (not geomean DT 50), 20^{th} percentile for K {foc} (not mean) and 80^{th} percentile of output.
+If a product is applied in DK with the same GAP, modelling as required by DK is sufficient for LT as well. a.s./relevant metabolites < 0.1 μg/L → ok Non-relevant metabolites evaluated up to step 5 in EU assessment < 10 μg/L → ok

+MS ,

+Non-relevant metabolites evaluated up to

+FI 20 step 4 in EU assessment < 0.75 μg/L → ok

+LV Non-relevant metabolites evaluated up to

+step 4 in EU assessment ≥ 0.75 μg/L and <

+EE 10 μg/L à Step 5 of relevance assessment

+needed

-19 See the criteria for the restriction on the use of the product on the classified ground water areas in Appendix V.
+20 See the criteria for the restriction on the use of the product on the classified ground water areas in Appendix V.